renpy/renpy/sphinx/source/screens.rst

 ``zorder``
     The zorder to show the screen on.
-If not specified, defaults to the zorder associated with the screen.If that's not specified, it is 0 by default.
+If not specified, defaults to the zorder associated with the screen.
+If that's not specified, it is 0 by default.

 ``expression``